 - 6.1.19. to issue statutory notices, licenses and permissions in relation to the Executive Director Place and Resources (Section 151 Officer) delegated functions and responsibilities and subject to any limitations set out in the Constitution, acting in consultation with Monitoring Officer as appropriate; - 6.1.20. to authorise the withdrawal, review and cessation of any licenses, permissions or agreements in relation to the Executive Director Place and Resources (Section 151 Officer) delegated functions and responsibilities and subject to any limitations set out in the Constitution, acting in consultation with the Monitoring Officer as appropriate; - 6.1.21. to authorise officers, in writing, to issue fixed penalty notices and other relevant administrative penalties under the legislation within the scope of the Director's areas of responsibility, save and except where authority to issue such notices has been lawfully delegated to the Regeneration Partner; - 6.2.
 To have oversight of functions and responsibilities delegated to: - 6.2.1.
 Director for Economy Environment and Infrastructure. - 6.3.
-Pursuant to the cascade principle (at para 1.5 above) the Executive Director Place and Resources hereby delegates such of the above functions (interpreted in their widest sense) to the following Assistant Directors (and equivalents) commensurate with their duties and responsibilities and the Executive Director Place and Resources shall have oversight of the functions and responsibilities so delegated to them: - 6.3.1.
+Pursuant to the cascade principle (at para 1.5 above) the Executive Director Place and Resources hereby delegates such of the above functions (interpreted in their widest sense) to the following Assistant Directors (and equivalents; to include any and all Deputy Directors, Deputy Service Directors, and Deputy Statutory Officers) commensurate with their duties and responsibilities and the Executive Director Place and Resources shall have oversight of the functions and responsibilities so delegated to them: - 6.3.1.
 Assistant Director Strategy, Policy and Resources; - 6.3.2.
-Assistant Director Law and Governance: - 6.3.3.
-Deputy 151 Officer.
+Assistant Director Law and Governance; - 6.3.3.
+Assistant Director Finance (Deputy 151 Officer); - 6.3.4.
+Assistant Director People and Organisational Development.